gknicholls/Forensic-Fluids/example/README.md

 * ClassifyForensicFluid.jar and classify.ClassifyForensicFluid is the same as in Section 1.
 * The "trainSamples_2022_09_22_bayes_bdp_J5.txt" file is a text file with two columns that specify all the information and data required for Stage 1 of the analysis.
-The key difference between this text file and "trainSamples_2022_09_22_bayes_bdp_J5.txt" in Section 1 is that "trainSamples_2022_09_22_bayes_bdp_J5.txt" must *only* specify the training profile data files and so provides no information on the unlabelled profiles to be classified.
+The key difference between this text file and "trainSamples_2022_09_22_bayes_bdp_J5.txt" in Section 1 is that "trainSamples_2022_09_22_bayes_bdp_J5.txt" must *only* specify the training data files and so provides no information on the unlabelled profiles to be classified.

 This analysis produces an output file called "trainSamples_2022_09_22_bayes_bdp_J5.log," which contains posterior samples of the subtype clustering for each fluid type given the training data.
 This serves as the _main chain_ of Stage 2 of the Cut-Model analysis.

 ## Section 2.2: Stage 2 of Cut-Model Inference:

 In Stage 2, we fix the subtype clustering of the training profiles to the simulated posterior distribution obtained in Stage 1.
 Then, for each sample drawn from this posterior distribution, we infer the fluid type of the 46 test profiles jointly using Gibbs sampling.

 To perform Stage 2 of the Cut-Model analysis at the command line, run the following command: